jchambers/pushy/README.md

 ```

 ## System requirements

+Pushy works with Java 6 and newer, but has some additional dependencies depending on the environment in which it is running.

 The APNs protocol is built on top of the [HTTP/2 protocol](https://http2.github.io/).
 HTTP/2 is a relatively new protocol, and relies on some new developments that aren't yet wide-spread in the Java world.
 In particular: